-Privacy and security go hand in hand, and at least five states—Arkansas, Massachusetts, Ohio and Washington—have expressly designated, in statute, a statewide chief privacy officer (CPO).
+Privacy and security go hand-in-hand, and at least five states—Arkansas, Massachusetts, Ohio, Utah and Washington—have expressly designated, in statute, a statewide chief privacy officer (CPO).
 Just as for CISO positions, however, some states have created CPO positions through executive orders or agency actions, or may include privacy protection within the responsibilities of a CISO or other position.

 Statutory language follows the table of states below, indicating the duties and responsibilities assigned to the position in each state.